 First, should the BSA require that all covered financial institutions maintain an anti-money laundering (AML) program that meets the definition of “effective and reasonably designed?”
 To comply with that definition, an institution’s AML program would need to cover the following bases:

-- It complies with the recordkeeping and reporting requirements of the BSA
+- It complies with the recordkeeping and reporting requirements of the BSA.

-- It “provides information with a high degree of usefulness to government authorities” based on the institution’s risk assessment and national AML priorities
+- It “provides information with a high degree of usefulness to government authorities” based on the institution’s risk assessment and national AML priorities.

 Second, should FinCEN issue national AML priorities to help inform AML programs?
-If finalized, they would be published every two years under the title “Strategic Anti-Money Laundering Priorities.”
+If finalized as approved, they would be published every two years under the title “Strategic Anti-Money Laundering Priorities.”
 The ANPRM makes it clear that this would not be an all-inclusive list of risks.
 Instead, it would “seek to articulate FinCEN’s existing AML priorities.”
 In other words, institutions would need to focus on these areas but without losing sight of the institution-specific risks identified in their risk assessments.

 Third, should there be an explicit requirement for a risk assessment process within an AML program?
 Currently, this is not a direct requirement for all financial institutions as defined under the BSA, even though FinCEN and other supervisory agencies view a risk assessment as a critical element of a reasonably designed program.